Esri/arcgis-runtime-samples-android/java/display-scene-in-tabletop-ar/README.md

 ## About the data

-This sample uses a mobile scene package which was chosen because it is a compact scene ideal for tabletop use.
+This sample uses the [Philadelphia Mobile Scene Package](https://www.arcgis.com/home/item.html?id=7dd2f97bb007466ea939160d0de96a9d).
+It was chosen because it is a compact scene ideal for tabletop use.
 Note that tabletop mapping experiences work best with small, focused scenes.
+The small, focused area with basemap tiles defines a clear boundary for the scene.

 ## Additional information